Skip to main content

 Taxes are the biggest factor reducing your Mega Millions take-home prize, regardless of whether you choose the lump sum or annuity.
 Here is how the tax landscape works:

 • Federal withholding: 24%.
 The IRS requires an immediate 24% withholding on lottery prizes exceeding $5,000.
-However, this is only a prepayment toward your actual tax bill.
+That said, this is only a prepayment toward your actual tax bill.
 Since any Mega Millions jackpot will push you into the highest federal tax bracket, your true federal tax rate is 37% (the top marginal rate for 2025/2026).
 You will owe the remaining 13% when you file your return.

 • State income taxes: 0% to 13.3%.
 State taxes vary dramatically depending on where you live.
 Nine states have no income tax at all: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.
 California has the highest state income tax rate at 13.3% but does not tax lottery winnings.
 At the high end for lottery purposes, New York charges 10.9% (plus 3.876% for NYC residents), New Jersey taxes at 10.75%, and Oregon at 9.9%.